Equinoxe: Legacy

 "Equinoxe Part 1", and "Equinoxe Part 2" were used in the Mexican telenovela "Los Ricos También Lloran" starring Verónica Castro, and Rogelio Guerra.

 A segment of "Equinoxe Part 1" was used in the final ident of Programme One.

+”Equinoxe Part 4” provided the title music for Television New Zealand’s “Our World” nature documentary series which ran on the state broadcaster from 1984 to 1991.

 "Equinoxe Part 1", "Equinoxe Part 3" and "Equinoxe Part 4" were used in Cosmos: A Personal Voyage by Carl Sagan, however they were not included on the series' soundtrack albums.
 In the 1984 computer game for Commodore 64, Loco, a remake of "Equinoxe Part 5" and "Equinoxe Part 6" by Ben Daglish was used.
 In 2018, four decades after the album's release, Jarre produced a sequel, titled Equinoxe Infinity.

 Track listing

 All tracks are composed by Jean-Michel Jarre.